ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 ## Introduction

-I this tutorial we will learn how to install Apache NiFi on your Hortonworks Sandbox if you do not have it pre-installed already.
+In this tutorial we will learn how to install Apache NiFi on your Hortonworks Sandbox if you do not have it pre-installed already.
 Using NiFi we will create a data flow that can pull tweets directly from the [Twitter API](https://dev.twitter.com/overview/documentation).

 We will then use [Solr](http://hortonworks.com/hadoop/solr/) and the [LucidWorks HDP Search](http://hortonworks.com/press-releases/hortonworks-partners-lucidworks-bring-search-big-data/) to view our streamed data in realtime to gather insights as the data arrives in our Hadoop cluster.